Cai Guo-Qiang

-Cai Guo-Qiang (蔡国强; born 8 December 1957) is a Chinese artist living in the US.
-He primarily utilizes pyrotechnics, with gunpowder and fireworks at the center at the of many of his works.
+Cai Guo-Qiang (蔡国强 (Cài Gúoqiáng); born 8 December 1957) is a Chinese artist living in the US.
+He primarily utilizes pyrotechnics, with gunpowder and fireworks at the center of many of his works.
 He is most notable for his 2008 involvement in the Beijing Olympics fireworks.

 Biography

 Cai Guo-Qiang was born in 1957 in Quanzhou, Fujian Province, China.
 His father, Cai Ruiqin, was a calligrapher and traditional painter who worked in a bookstore.
 As a result, Cai Guo-Qiang was exposed early on to Western literature as well as traditional Chinese art forms.

 As an adolescent and teenager, Cai witnessed the social effects of the Cultural Revolution first-hand, personally participating in demonstrations and parades himself.
 He grew up in a setting where explosions were common, whether they were the result of cannon blasts or celebratory fireworks.
 He also "saw gunpowder used in both good ways and bad, in destruction and reconstruction".

 In his late teens and early twenties, Cai Guo-Qiang acted in two martial art films, The Spring and Fall of a Small Town and Real Kung Fu of Shaolin.
 Later intrigued by the modernity of Western art forms such as oil painting, he studied stage design at the Shanghai Theater Academy from 1981 to 1985.
 The experience allowed him a more comprehensive understanding of stage practices and a much-heightened sense for theater, spatial arrangements, interactivity, and teamwork.